KxSystems/pykx/docs/user-guide/advanced/modes.md

 ## PyKX within a Python session

 PyKX operating within a Python session is intended to offer a replacement for [qPython](https://github.com/exxeleron/qPython) and [PyQ](https://github.com/kxsystems/pyq).
-In order to facilitate replacement of qPython PyKX provides a mode of operation for IPC based communication which allows for the creation of IPC connections and the conversion of data from Pythonic representations to kx objects, this IPC only modality is refered to as `"Unlicensed mode"` within the documentation.
+In order to facilitate replacement of qPython PyKX provides a mode of operation for IPC based communication which allows for the creation of IPC connections and the conversion of data from Pythonic representations to kx objects, this IPC only modality is referred to as `"Unlicensed mode"` within the documentation.
 The following outline the differences between `"Licensed"` and `"Unlicensed"` operation.

 The following table outlines some of the key differences between the two operating modes